pmccaughtry/angularjs-flotcharts/README.md

 This is an implementation of Flot Charts with AngularJS.

+The code isn't optimized (i.e., hard-coded data in controllers, styles in the head, multiple script references, etc).